FOSSEE/st-scripts/using_plot_interactively/script.rst

 ..
 R23

-Let's revise quickly what we have learnt today
+This brings us to the end of this tutorial.In this tutorial,we have learnt to,

- 1. To Start Ipython with pylab.
+ 1. Start Ipython with pylab.
  #.
-To Use the linspace function to create `num` equally spaced points
+Use the linspace function to create `num` equally spaced points
     in a region.
  #.
-To Find the length of sequences using len function.
+Find the length of sequences using len function.
  #.
-To Plot mathematical functions using plot.
+Plot mathematical functions using plot.
  #.
-To Clear drawing area using clf.
+Clear drawing area using clf.
  #.
-To Use the UI of plot for studying it better and using
+Use the UI of plot for studying it better and using
     functionalities like save,zoom and moving the plots on x and y axis.

 ..
 L24

-{{Show self assessment questions slide}}
+{{{Show self assessment questions slide}}}

 ..
 R24

+Here are some self assessment questions for you to solve

 1. Create 100 equally spaced points between -pi/2 and pi/2?